ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 ### Licenses and fees for expansion nodes
 {: #vc_hybrid_overview-expansion-node-license-and-fee}

-* One VMware vSphere Enterprise Plus 6.5u3 or 6.73
+* One VMware vSphere Enterprise Plus 6.73
 * One VMware NSX Service Providers Edition (Advanced or Enterprise) 6.4
 * One Support and Services fee
 * VMware vSAN (Advanced or Enterprise) 6.6